Documents: Woman knew for months she'd been stolen at birth

-JACKSONVILLE, Fla.
-(AP) — Court documents show that an 18-year-old who was kidnapped as an infant had discovered months ago the truth that she was living with her abductor under an assumed name.
+An 18-year-old who was kidnapped as an infant discovered months ago that she had been raised by her abductor under an assumed name, court documents show.

-An arrest warrant affidavit filed in the case Wednesday says the girl, living under the name Alexis Manigo, knew a year and a half ago that she’d been kidnapped as a baby and was listed as a missing person.
+An arrest warrant affidavit filed in the case Wednesday says the girl, living under the name Alexis Manigo in South Carolina, knew a year and a half ago that she’d been kidnapped as a baby from a Florida hospital and was listed as a missing person.

-The girl’s real name was Kamiyah Mobley, and after her admission to a friend last summer court documents say an anonymous tip was received by the National Center for Missing and Exploited Children, who contacted authorities.
+The girl’s real name was Kamiyah Mobley.
+After her admission to a friend last summer in the town of Walterboro, South Carolina where she lived, court documents say an anonymous tip was received by the National Center for Missing and Exploited Children, which contacted authorities.

-DNA tests confirmed Mobley’s identity, and 51-year-old Gloria Williams was arrested for kidnapping.
+Mobley was just eight hours old when a woman dressed as a nurse took her from her mother and disappeared.
+The abduction created a massive search, but Mobley was never found.

 Most Read Stories